ncats/ls-vision/README.md

 3. build the application with `ng build`.<br /><br />To auto build the library while developing in order to automatically see changes made in the library reflected in the browser, run `ng build --watch=true`

-4. run the application with `ng serve`.
+4. run the application with `ng serve`

 # Install LS-Vision in your applications